SpiralMoon/maplestory.openapi/js/README.md

 [![npm](https://img.shields.io/npm/v/maplestory-openapi)](https://www.npmjs.com/package/maplestory-openapi)

-This JavaScript library enables the use of the MapleStory OpenAPI provided by Nexon.
+This JavaScript library enables the use of the MapleStory OpenAPI of Nexon.

 Packages written in other languages can be found [HERE](https://github.com/SpiralMoon/maplestory.openapi).